g-leech/argmin-gravitas/_posts/2019-06-14-standard-meta.markdown

 The duration and depth of disagreement among philosophers - 2000 years, on pretty much everything - is funny.
 Why do we care?

-I think we care because of a particular metaphilosophy that persistent disagreement frustrates.
+I think we care because of a particular metaphilosophy that is frustrated by persistent disagreement.
 Call the following set of claims the _Standard Analytic Metaphilosophy_:

 1. _Metaphilosophical realism_: Suitably sharpened philosophical questions have one objective answer. <a href="#fn:1" id="fnref:1">1</a>
 2. _Metaphilosophical naturalism_: "Philosophy is just one part of the empirical attempt to understand Nature." <a href="#fn:2" id="fnref:2">2</a>